Mateis/mateis.github.io/enterprise-index.md

 # Enterprise
 Test mental model accuracy of representing reality.
 Update believes after feedback.
 Iterate next experiment.
 My epistemic method.
 And my way to eat bread and keep the chimney smoking.
-And to have a chimney in the first place.
+And to keep my chimney in the first place.

 ## List of enterprise
 * [Agent of DJ David Davis](http://www.daviddavis.nl)